editorconfig/editorconfig-vim/README.md

 ## Recommended Options

 All of the options which are supported are documented in [editorconfig.txt][] and can be viewed by executing the following: `:help editorconfig`.
+You may need to execute `:helptags ALL` so that Vim is aware of editorconfig.txt.

 #### Excluded patterns.